TheBadJuJu has experience working at an Amazon warehouse and enjoys sharing their experience with prospective job

-- Show up to work and coming back from breaks on time.
+- Show up to work and come back from breaks on time.

 - Make your rate.
 This is not as hard as some people make it out to be.

-- Keep a good attitude and being cordial to other employees.
+- Keep a good attitude and be cordial with other employees.
 Don't buy into anything that creates a negative work environment.